WasamiKirua/project-human/README.md

 # Project Human Redis - AI Assistant

+## 🚧✨ Under Construction! ✨🚧

+> 🛠️💖 This project is currently in **magical development mode**!
+> We're sprinkling some ✨kawaii code dust✨ and adding more cuteness every day! 🐣🎀

+Please bear with us while we make things super adorable and functional! 🌈🌸

+---

+🌟 **Stay tuned for updates**!
+🍓 Feel free to ⭐ star the repo and check back soon! 💌

+---

 A multi-component AI assistant system with speech-to-text, text-to-speech, language model processing, and a graphical user interface.
 The system uses Redis for state management, Weaviate for vector storage, and Whisper for speech recognition.

 ## 🏗️ Architecture